-I love Chatbooks because they are the EASIEST ways to create quick photo albums.
-Seriously – they are fast, cheap, good quality, and totally child friendly.
+I love Chatbooks because it is the EASIEST way to create quick photo albums.
+Seriously, they are fast, cheap, good quality, and totally child friendly.
 You can even have it automatically pull photos from social media or your phone’s camera roll.

-If you’re not familiar with Chatbooks, they are cute square photo albums that integrate with Instagram, Facebook, your phone pics, or your computer pics.
-Pics and captions get synced automatically, so it’s an easy and quick way to get your photos off your deices and into your hands.
-You’ve got options: paperback or hardcover, 6″ or 8″ size, and photo covers or stylized covers.
+If you’re not familiar with Chatbooks, they are cute square photo albums that integrate with Instagram, Facebook, your phone or computer pics, Google Photos, or Dropbox.
+Pictures and captions get synced automatically, so it’s an easy and quick way to get your photos off your devices and into your hands.
+You’ve got options too: paperback or hardcover, 6″ or 8″ size, and photo covers or stylized covers.

-Quality-wise I’m happy with them (meaning, as long as you have a decent camera phone, you pictures will look great!
-If you have an older phone or use tons of filters, you will be able to tell, but they’re still acceptable.
-Printed pictures can’t look better than the camera that took them.)
+Quality-wise I’m happy with them (meaning, as long as you have a decent camera phone, your pictures will look great!
+If you have an older phone or use tons of filters, you will be able to tell the quality is lower but it’s still acceptable.
+Printed pictures can’t look better than the camera that took them though… so that’s not Chatbooks’ fault.)

 Here are 5 different things you can do on Chatbooks right now: